 For clients who prefer to undertake procurement and other water-linked processes in-house or via a facilities management company, we also provide project consultancy to support.

 Before engaging Grand Union or any other water advisor (or energy advisor claiming to cover water) request a written response from them to the Ofwat Code and the WPA Code of Conduct’s bullet points.
 Quite simply if a broker, TPI or consultant does not publicly state compliance with the water codes of conduct, AVOID, AVOID, AVOID.

 Beyond the agreed fee or share of savings, with Grand Union there are no hidden commissions, no other tender costs or unnecessary complexity or any of that nefarious activity one sees in the energy space.

 In addition to our FOUR STEP service, Grand Union Water Co. is proud to also provide the water conservancy products of Everything Water Ltd., and the energy advisory and energy storage services of our sister company London Power & Light.

 Common Sense, logic, a sense of humour and the idea that the client always comes first are provided free of charge.

 Peter Sceats has traded, brokered and consulted across electricity, gas, coal, uranium and water.

-As a management consult he has specialised in new markets, business start-ups and the formation of commodity indices.
+As a management consultant, he has specialised in new markets, business start-ups and the formation of commodity indices.